-I’m Kelly Peloza: photographer, cookbook author, vegan baker, and blogger behind Seitan Beats Your Meat.
+I’m Kelly Peloza: Chicago-based photographer, cookbook author, vegan baker, and blogger behind Seitan Beats Your Meat.
 I used to blog at The Vegan Cookie Connoisseur, but after six years, I felt it was time to channel my energy into a new blog (The Vegan Cookie Connoisseur archives may be found here).

 I believe dessert should be as decadent as possible, whether you enjoy it in moderation or regularly (pfft, healthy dessert?!).
 Tofu and egg replacer can turn people off of vegan baked goods, so I strive to use accessible, fresh ingredients in my recipes.
 I also think using black beans and kale in dessert is weird.

 When I’m not working, photographing, cooking, baking, and blogging, you’ll find me spending time with family and friends, catching up on TV, reading, crafting, drinking coffee, vintage shopping, and ordering falafel from Sultan’s.